 UW Information Technology’s Information Management (IM)

-management of UW’s major administrative business systems
+management of UW’s major administrative business systems including

-for UW Enterprise Data Warehouse and business intelligence tools that provide information for decision making.
+intelligence tools that provide information for decision making.

 The UW is currently moving forward with an approach to

 Information Management is comprised of the following units: